vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 delete vsg_ptr.get();
 ~~~

-The way to prevent this misuse use a protected or private destructor when the object is always meant to be allocated on the heap.
+The way to prevent this misuse is to use a protected or private destructor when the object is always meant to be allocated on the heap.

 ~~~ cpp
 class MyClass : public vsg::Inherit<vsg::Object, MyClass>